 I am the founder and board member of Torrey House Press, a book publisher promoting conservation through literature and proprietor of the Torrey House - Alpenglow Observatory.
-I am also a director at Western Watersheds Project and Wild Utah Project.
+I am also a director at Western Watersheds Project.

 Contributed by Chip Ward, author of Stony Mesa Sagas, Torrey House Press (2017).
 This essay was originally published on Chip’s personal Facebook page.

 Like most American kids in the fifties I grew up with cowboys, not the real ones who limp and spit but the heroes on television.
 Hopalong Cassidy, the Lone Ranger, Wild Bill Hicock and other television characters too numerous to name taught me that the world had good guys and bad guys.
 In my developing childhood brain complexity was dismissed and the binary circuit that divides the world into us and them, the righteous and the damned, was built.